Data protection declaration of Standard-Metallwerke GMBH

-- Right of information (see Article 15 GDPR and §34 BDSG)
+- Right of access (see Art.
+15 GDPR and Sect.
+34 BDSG)

-- Right of erasure (“right to be forgotten “, see Article 17 GDPR and §35 BDSG)
+- Right to erasure (“Right to be forgotten “, see Art.
+17 GDPR and Sect.
+35 BDSG)

-Landesbeauftragte für Datenschutz und Informationsfreiheit
+Landesbeauftragte für Datenschutz und Informationsfreiheit Nordrhein-Westfalen

 Telephone: +49 (0)211/38424-0

 Fax: +49 (0)211/38424-10

 - IP address

-- Date and time of the query
+- Date and time of the request

-- Time zone difference to Greenwich mean time (GMT)
+- Time zone difference to Greenwich Mean Time (GMT)

-- Content of the request (concrete Internet site)
+- Content of the request (specific website)

-- Access status/HTTP status code
+- Access status/HTTP-Status code

-- Respective transferred data quantity in bytes
+- Transferred data quantity in each case in bytes

 - Operating system and its interface

-- Language and version of the browser software
+- Language and version of the browser software.